joergkrause/nyaf/docs/md/docs/forms/validation.md

 ## Validation

-Form validation is painful to programm from scratch. **@nyaf** provides a n integrated but flexible validation system.
+Form validation is painful to programm from scratch. **@nyaf/forms** provides a n integrated but flexible validation system.

-### ViewModel Decorators
+### View Model Decorators

 First, you need a viewmodel that has validation decorators.
 It's the same kind of model used for regular binding.
 Again, here is an example: